Cart

 Education and community: Where to find support?

-It often seems that circular fashion is a lonely fight against mass consumption, but more and more initiatives are operating in Poland that are changing these rules of the game.
+It often seems that circular fashion is a lonely fight against mass consumption, but more and more initiatives in Poland are changing the rules of the game.
 A perfect example is the Circular Fashion Foundation.

-This is not another theoretical institution.
-The foundation teaches "good fashion" in practice by organizing workshops that resemble the old ZPT (Practical-Technical Classes), but in a modern version.
+This isn’t just another theoretical institution.
+The foundation teaches “good fashion” in practice by organizing workshops that resemble old Practical-Technical Classes (ZPT), but in a modern version.
 What can you learn there?

-• Upcycling and repair: Instead of throwing away, you will learn how to transform old clothes into something unique.
+• Upcycling and repair: Instead of throwing away, you’ll learn how to transform old clothes into something unique.

 • Clothes Swaps: This is the essence of circularity.
-You bring items you don’t wear and exchange them for “new” gems without spending a penny.
+You bring items you don’t wear and exchange them for “new” treasures without spending a penny.

-• Intergenerational knowledge: The foundation engages Senior Mentors who share priceless knowledge about materials and sewing that you won’t find on TikTok.
+• Intergenerational knowledge: The foundation involves Senior Mentors who share invaluable knowledge about fabrics and sewing that you won’t find on TikTok.

 If you want to move from theory to practice among enthusiasts, it’s worth following their activities.
-It’s proof that circular fashion is not just clothes, but above all people and respect for resources.
+It proves that second-hand fashion is not just about clothes, but above all about people and respect for resources.

 Selling – how to close the loop?

-Your wardrobe isn’t elastic.
-For circular fashion to work, you also need to release items into the world.
+Your wardrobe isn’t endless.
+For circular fashion to work, you also need to release items back into the world.
 If you haven’t worn something for a year – sell it.
-Take clear photos in daylight, show details and (most importantly) flaws.
+Take clear photos in natural light, show the details and (most importantly) any flaws.
 Honesty builds your seller profile.
-Invest the money from sales in other, better quality second-hand items.
-This is exactly the closed loop on a micro scale in your wallet.
+Invest the money from sales in better quality second-hand items.
+This is the closed loop on a small scale within your wallet.

 Local markets and bazaars are great places not only for shopping but also for selling your treasures.
 See how colorful and diverse such an offer can be.